jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 ## Check out the App

-- Click on map markers to see details about each viewpoint, including an asynchronosly fetched image associated with the location from Flickr, a link to the account that uploaded the image, and a link to the Seattle Parks and Recreation page for the location.
+- Click on map markers to see details about each viewpoint, including an asynchronously fetched image associated with the location from Flickr, a link to the account that uploaded the image, and a link to the Seattle Parks and Recreation page for the location.

     ![Clicking map markers.](gif/bvs-1.gif)

 - You can also click on location names as they appear in the list below the filter to display the info window for the marker associated with the place name.

 - Use the filter to select viewpoints by their position relative to Cal Anderson Park in Seattle's Capitol Hill neighborhood.

     ![Filtering the list and clicking list buttons.](gif/bvs-2.gif)